shengliangd/shengliangd.github.io/_posts/2022-11-27-jetson-wifi6.md

 published: True
 ---

+TL;DR: pass the USB device in a VM with higher version Linux kernel, but need to remove several lines in the kernel source and recompile the kernel to make KVM work on Jetson (may be unnecessary with later kernel updates).

 I want to use a WiFi 6 USB adapter ([CF-953AX](http://www.comfast.cn/index.php?m=content&c=index&a=show&catid=13&id=149)) on Jetson Xavier NX.
 This is quite tricky because, the kernel driver (mt7921u) is available only after Linux 5.19, while the newest Jetson SDK comes with Linux 5.10.